mineshkothari/fullstack/README.md

 ### Admin Area

-I'm proud to announce that Fullstack comes with a lightweight 'CMS' where admins can create/edit language catergories, modules/courses, blogs posts and many more - directly accessible from the front end.
+I'm proud to announce that Fullstack comes with a lightweight 'CMS' where admins can create/edit language categories, modules/courses, blogs posts and many more - directly accessible from the front end.

-When logged in as an admin, certain pages will have an orange menu with buttons/links allowing you to perfom specifc tasks as mentioned above.
+When logged in as an admin, certain pages will have an orange menu with buttons/links allowing you to perform specific tasks as mentioned above.

-If you're an assessor and would like to try this feature then please use the login credentials below:
+If you're an assessor and would like to try this feature, then please use the login credentials below:

-Email: **admin@fullstack.com**
+Email: **admin@fullstack.com**,

 Password: **Password1234**

 ### Re-usable Apps

 It was strongly encouraged to produce re-usable apps for this project.
-This is good practice when developing Django apps so we can use them across other projects and applications with mimimmun repetition and effort and all you'll need to do is install the app on your current project and you're almost good to go.
+This is good practice when developing Django apps so we can use them across other projects and applications with minimum repetition and effort and all you'll need to do is install the app on your current project and you're almost good to go.

-Each separate component/app for this project comes bundles with it's own:
+Each separate component/app for this project comes bundles with its own:
 1. Templates folder - Where you'll find HTML files specific to the app
-2. Static files - Where you'll find the SASS/CSS files specific to the app (these static files are linked separately to each app using 'block' tags in the HTML file to reduce the amount of CSS rules being loaded to each app uneccesarily).
+2. Static files - Where you'll find the SASS/CSS files specific to the app (these static files are linked separately to each app using 'block' tags in the HTML file to reduce the amount of CSS rules being loaded to each app unnecessarily).
 3. urls.py - Where you'll find the URL patterns specific to the app

 How I load the CSS: